 From April 2026, you’ll need to keep records of your business income and expenses in a digital format.

-- How do I access the Self Assessment area?
+- How do I access the ITSA area?

 - What is a Transaction Collection Method?

 - How to submit your documents into Dext

 - Categorising Documents